Telfer Capital Markets Program

-The Telfer Capital Markets Program (formerly known as the Capital Markets Mentorship Program) has been updated and the new structure will be launched in September 2018.
+The Telfer Capital Markets Program (formerly known as the Capital Markets Mentorship Program) has been updated and the new structure was launched in September 2018.
 The website is currently under construction to demonstrate these changes.
 Contact the program manager for more information.

 The Telfer Capital Markets Program (CMP) is a two-year development program for high‑performing Telfer School of Management students looking to learn more about the world of capital markets.

 The recruitment process for high finance positions is quite competitive.
 To access capital markets rotational programs in the financial services industry requires a high grade points average and extensive knowledge of the financial markets.
 Some positions can receive hundreds of resumés.
 The Telfer CMP was designed to give Telfer School students the credibility they need to compete for these positions.

 As of September 2018, over the course of the two years, participating students will be enrolled in a 3rd year ADM elective, attend various workshops/speakers facilitated by financial services professionals, participate in the capital fund management, and travel to Toronto to visit organizations in the finance industry.

 In addition, the admitted students, supervised by the Financial Research and Learning Lab Manager, will be managing donated/endowed assets (Telfer Capital Fund) with the aim to select and manage securities in a portfolio comprised of publicly traded Canadian corporations.
 Working in teams, students will create, value and oversee a portfolio from major sectors in the Canadian markets, applying analytical tools in portfolio management.
 They will also develop tools for, and perform, risk analysis at a security and portfolio level and present and defend analyses to internal and external advisors to the course.

 Topics covered in the workshops include venture capitals, mergers and acquisitions, Bloomberg training, equity financing, among others.